john-science/john-science.github.io/_drafts/2016-11-09-rock-climbing-knots.md

 ---
 {% include JB/setup %}

 Most climbers only know 4-12 knots, and that's enough.
-The important thing is that you know at least one knot for every situation you might find yourself in.
-And you have to know that knot well enough to tie it safely while tired and distracted.
+You only need to know one knot for each situation you might find yourself in.
+But you have to know that knot well enough to tie it safely while tired and distracted.

 What follows is the minimal set of knots that I feel I need to know to be safe doing the kinds of climbing that I personally do.
 It is not meant to be an exhaustive list of all the climbing knots in the world.
 There are already plenty of [those](https://en.wikipedia.org/wiki/List_of_climbing_knots) out [there](http://www.animatedknots.com/indexclimbing.php#ScrollPoint).
-(Pro Tip: Every climber needs to know at least one [hitch](https://en.wikipedia.org/wiki/List_of_hitch_knots) and at least one [bight](https://en.wikipedia.org/wiki/Bight_%28knot%29))
+(Pro Tip: Every climber needs to know at least one [hitch](https://en.wikipedia.org/wiki/List_of_hitch_knots) and at least one [bight](https://en.wikipedia.org/wiki/Bight_%28knot%29).)

 ### Rock Climbing Knots by General Use-Case